alex-d-white/OAM_Invese_Design/README.md

 First, fork the respository https://github.com/stanfordnqp/spins-b

 To run this code, we must first add the ability for SPINS to import custom overlaps.
-To do this follow the instructions below before installing spins into your VENV.
+To do this follow the instructions below before installing spins into your enviornment.

 -------------------------------------------------------------------------------------